Learn

 What does useEffect do?

-But the deeper learning may require revisiting:
+But deeper learning may require revisiting:

 - the code example;